Tag Archive for: general medicine

 Each presentation will last 20 minutes, followed by a 5-minute discussion on the topic presented.

-• Epidemiological and clinical aspects
+• Epidemiological and Clinical Aspects

 Dr. Paul Loubet, Infectious Diseases, Nîmes University Hospital (20 minutes)

-• Diagnosis and transmission
+• Diagnosis and Transmission

 Dr. Alain Makinson, Infectious and Tropical Diseases, Montpellier University Hospital (20 minutes)

-• Treatment and vaccination
+• Treatment and Vaccination

-Prof. Vincent Le Moing, Department of Infectious and Tropical Diseases, Montpellier University Hospital (25 minutes)
+Prof. Vincent Le Moing, Infectious and Tropical Diseases, Montpellier University Hospital (25 minutes)

-• COVID Response System, City Hospital: The Role of Emergency Medical Services and Emergency Departments
+• COVID Response System, City as a Hospital: The Role of SAMU and Emergency Services

 Prof. Mustapha SEBBANE, Department of Emergency Medicine (10 minutes)

-• Outpatient Care: An Overview
+• Outpatient Care: Summary

 Prof. Michel Amouyal, Department of General Medicine (10 minutes)